-- Adherence to Credit Policy and Procedures - Adherence to Credit Approval Processes - Timely and accurate recording of borrower information in the Bank's transaction processing systems. - Recording and updating of facility limits and related details promptly and accurately into the computer system subsequent to credit approvals - Monitoring the Loan to Value vis-a-vis changing valuation of the Collateral, wherever relevant and bringing in the required margin if necessary - Monitor the repayment of loan installments for identifying any overdue amounts under loans

-- Maintenance and revision of watch-list criteria for non-performing loan accounts as well as early indicators of non-repayment behavior.
+- Adherence to Credit Policy and Procedures - Adherence to Credit Approval Processes - Timely and accurate recording of borrower information in the Bank's transaction processing systems. - Recording and updating of facility limits and related details promptly and accurately into our database subsequent to credit approvals - Monitoring the Loan to Value vis-a-vis changing valuation of the Collateral, wherever relevant and asking for increase in the required margin where necessary - Monitor the repayment of loan installments to identifying any overdue amounts under loans - Maintenance and revision of watch-list criteria for non-performing loan accounts as well as early indicators of non-repayment behavior.
 Zenith Bank identifies the assets which could potentially turn out to be NPLs and puts such assets in the Watch list.
-The Bank monitors broad spectrum of watch list indicators based upon account turnover, end use of funds, drawing power based on current assets including other qualitative factors like rating migration, changes to company management and industry trends to track slippages in account quality and generate problem loan reports.
-The selected problem loans are then moved to watch list category and appropriate remedial actions are undertaken. - Termination and cancellation of credit facility contingent on inferior repayment performance observed.
+The Bank monitors broad spectrum of watch list indicators for example, account turnover, end use of funds, drawing power based on current assets in addition to other qualitative factors like rating migration, changes to company management and industry trends to track slippages in account quality and generate problem loan reports.
+The selected problem loans are then moved to watch list category and appropriate remedial actions are undertaken.

+• Termination and cancellation of credit facility contingent on inferior repayment performance observed.